ermshiperete/job-dsl-plugin-wiki/Home.md

 If you want to get fancy you'll want to read up on the _configure_ block which gives you direct access to the config.xml, read [[configure block|The Configure Block]].
 It's also possible (and easy) to [[define your own DSL commands|Extending the DSL from your Job Scripts]] using monkey patching.

+There is a great load of information on [the forum](https://groups.google.com/forum/#!forum/job-dsl-plugin), but some stuff is also making its way into a FAQ.

 And finally, if you want to get more involved, [[here's how... | Contributing to the job dsl plugin Project]]

 ## Release Notes